rclone/rclone/docs/content/crypt.md

 random one.

 The obscured password is created using AES-CTR with a static key.
-The salt is stored verbatim at the beginning of the obscured password.
+The IV (nonce) is stored verbatim at the beginning of the obscured password.
 This static key is shared between all versions of rclone.

 If you reconfigure rclone with the same passwords/passphrases